akshat-646/Secure_File_System/README.md

 **3.Role-Based Access Control**:

-    **User Role**: Can create, read, and write to their own secure files.
+   **i.User Role**: Can create, read, and write to their own secure files.

-    **Admin Role**: Has all user privileges, plus the ability to access all files in the system and manage users (view, delete).
+   **ii.Admin Role**: Has all user privileges, plus the ability to access all files in the system and manage users (view, delete).

 **4.Secure File Operations**: Create, read, and write text files within a designated "secure folder."